zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### New features

-* Announcing guest (public) role access: the guest role allows your users to access and manipulate public volumes.
+* [Announcing guest (public) role access](/concepts/authorization/overview/#guest-access): the guest role allows your users to access and manipulate public volumes.
 * Portworx now features K3s support: deploy Portworx on the K3s distribution.
-* Check out proxy volumes (NFS): use this feature to proxy an external NFS share onto your volumes.
+* [Check out proxy volumes (NFS)](/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-proxy-volume-pvcs): use this feature to proxy an external NFS share onto your volumes.
 * Introducing automatic cluster-wide capacity distribution and balancing.
+You can also run [rebalance operations manually](/reference/cli/service/#rebalance-storage-across-drives).

 ### Improvements